jamielh/DarkSky/TRAINING.md

 	- This should take 50 hours.
 I will be using Pluralsite to learn this.

 - Prototype
-	- Caleigh will be learning how to use Envision to prototype the app.
+	- Caleigh will be learning how to use Invision to prototype the app.
 	- This should take 15 hours.
-This will be done using the Envision website.
+This will be done using the Invision website.

 - Design
 	- Caleigh will be learning more about web design and how to make an app user friendly
 	- This will take 10 hours and will be done using online resources and online courses.

-##Jamie Hudson
+## {Jamie Hudson}
 I will be one of the web developers on this project.
 Since the website is the main part of this project, it will be a shared responsibility.

+-Web Design
 	-Will complete HTML/CSS trainings to refine skills (w3schools)

+-JavaScript
 	-Will complete JavaScript training (JavaScript & JQuery by Jon Duckett)

+-Invision
 	-Will practice using invision to make prototypes - this will let us share with the client out vision for the site before developing it next semester